shybovycha/shybovycha.github.io/_posts/2016-03-22-writing-fast-and-beautiful-code-with-c-and-d.markdown

 ## The end?

-These simple errors were hard to bypass intuitively.
-But may there be even more?..
+These simple errors were hard to find and fix intuitively.
+But what does it have in common with beautiful code?
+Stay tuned for more`!
-If so - this post will become longer =)